 Combine your photographs with a written inventory of lost or damaged property.
 This inventory should include:

 - Description of the item

 - Make and model number of the items

 - Age of items

 -Replacement cost of the item (which is the price it would cost to replace the item today, not what you paid for the item 10 years ago), and the item’s real cash value (the value of the item at the time of the loss)

 The more detailed you are with photographs and inventory, the better off you’ll be.
 When it comes time to dealing with the insurance company adjuster that comes to your home to inspect water damage, having all of your photos and evidence organized will be a huge help.

 Find Temporary Housing To Live In

 Water damage can be nasty.
 It can lead to contaminants, bacteria, mold problems and structural issues.
 If your home’s safety and security are compromised, then you may need to find temporary housing.

-If your home has suffered serious water damage – like over $10,000 in damages – then a public adjuster may be a great option to get professional assistance with your insurance claim and dealing with the insurance company adjuster after water damage.
+If your home has suffered serious water damage – like over $10,000 in damages – then finding a public adjuster may be a great option to get professional assistance with your insurance claim and dealing with the insurance company adjuster after water damage.
 A public adjuster is a licensed professional who represents homeowners and business owners like you – not the insurance company.